DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 ## Using Gunicorn WSGI for production
-Gunicorn is a necessary componenent for getting Flask into production WSGI stands for "Web Server Gateway Interface".
+Gunicorn is a necessary componenent for getting Flask into production.
+WSGI stands for "Web Server Gateway Interface".
 A WSGI is the middleman between our Flask application and our web server.
-Flask has a build-in WSGI but it is not build for production.
-Gunicorn is one of the few options of WSGI we can easily setup and use with Flask.
+Flask has a build-in WSGI but it is not build for production.Instead, Flask is designed to be used with other WSGI-compliant web server.
+For this post, (and in the template) we will use Gunicorn.
+It's a solid piece of kit.
+However, it isn't the only option, there's **twisted** and **uWSGI** too, for example.

 Installing Gunicorn by typing command: